Bactrian camel: Relationship to humans

 Bactrian camels have been the focus of artwork throughout history.
 For example, westerners from the Tarim Basin and elsewhere were depicted in numerous ceramic figurines of the Chinese Tang dynasty (618–907).

+Central Asian symbolism

+In the early medieval culture of the Bukhara oasis, the male two-humped Bactrian camel had a symbolic and heraldic role.
+Images of Bactrian camels occur frequently on copper coins of the pre-Islamic rulers of Bukhara, especially in connection with Varakhsha.
+According to the commentary to Tarikh-i Bukhara, this image was associated with Verethragna, the Avestan deity of war and victory, and functioned both as a protective symbol of the city and as a heraldic emblem of the rulers of Bukhara.

+The same commentary notes that in the wall paintings of the eastern hall of the palace at Varakhsha, the ruler is shown on a throne whose legs are decorated with winged camels.
+Winged camels are also attested in other works of early medieval Central Asian art, including a seventh-century Sogdian jug kept in the Hermitage and a wall painting from the ruler's palace at Panjakent.
+The medieval Bukhara-area place name Narshakh has also been connected with the word nar, meaning “male camel”.

 United States imports

 Bactrian camels were imported to the U.S. several times in the mid- to late 19th century, both by the U.S. military and by merchants and miners, looking for pack animals sturdier and hardier than horses and mules.
 Although the camels met these needs, the United States Camel Corps was never considered much of a success.
 Having brought two shipments of fewer than 100 camels to the U.S., plans were made to import another 1,000, but the US Civil War interrupted this.
 Most surviving camels of these endeavors, both military and private, were turned loose to survive in the wild.
 As a result, small feral herds of Bactrian camels existed during the late 19th century in the southwest deserts of the United States.

 One United States Camel Corps camel was later sold to Ringling Brothers and was also in several early Hollywood films.